 My friend Jason asked me about his MySQL database export file last week, whether it was sufficient to create a new database.
 I replied saying that he would have to set up the database separately, because the physical files are allocated in a particular way depending on the web host.

 What is a physical file, though?
-Kenneth Fisher, that crazy cat from SQL Studies, reminded me on Twitter that a physical file, or table, or database, isn’t actually physical.
+Kenneth Fisher, that wild stallion from SQL Studies, reminded me on Twitter that a physical file, or table, or database, isn’t actually physical.
 Hard drives are mostly virtualised, especially with web servers, and nothing is physical anymore.
 Even more confusingly, hard drives are gradually replaced by electric circuits and solid state memory technology that does something called wear-levelling.

 When we speak of physical files, or databases, or tables, we’re referring to the way these files are allocated on a storage device.
 In the old days, pre-2000, it was possible on some operating systems and file systems to allocate the fastest part of the spinning platter of a hard drive (the inside tracks) to processes that needed low seek times, like Relational Database Management Systems (RDBMS).

 Nowadays with virtualised storage, including network storage and cloud storage, the physical aspect is meaningless.
 Spindles are what matter.
 But what’s a spindle?
 Until recently, storage was provided by spinning electromagnetic platters called hard drives.
 The spindle in the center is what we refer to, and the more drives allocated to a storage device, the better.

 The problem with spinning drives is that they have a built-in delay for the read-head to locate the correct area on the platter surface, which is referred to as latency.
 Adding more spindles (more drives) to an array lowers the latency, because files are striped across multiple disks (RAID).